Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Three basic methods for deciding on a billing rate are cost-based, market-based, and value-based.

 Cost-based pricing looks at your total costs—labor, taxes, benefits, and overhead.
 Market-based pricing is driven by supply and demand and takes your competition into account.
 Value-based pricing reflects the return on investment your client gets from working with you.
-It can be the most profitable approach, but you’ll need to be able to make a compelling case for the value you deliver.
+It can be the most profitable approach, but requires a strong case for the value you deliver.

-Whichever method you choose, you’ll need to factor in your costs, your actual billable hours, and your profit targets.
+Whichever method you choose, you’ll need to factor in your costs, billable hours, and profit targets.

 How do you determine the right billing rate for your small business?

 To determine which type of billing rate is right for you, check out MBO’s comprehensive bill rate guide.
-Below, you’ll find a summary of your bill rate options to help you get started.
+Below is a summary of your billing options.

 Hourly Billing

-With hourly billing, you track your time, log the tasks completed, and invoice your client based on your contractual agreement.
-You might list hours by general line item and provide more detail on request.
-This model works best for projects without a clearly defined scope.
+With hourly billing, you track your time, log completed tasks, and invoice your client based on your agreement.
+This model works best when project scope is not fully defined.

 Pros